About the Journal

 Tribhuvan University, Kirtipur, Kathmandu, Nepal

-The decisions of the Chief Editor are final for publishing the articles that have been submitted.
-The opinions expressed in the articles are the author’s own and do not reflect the publisher's view or the Editorial Board.
-In addition, it is expected to suggest the names and full addresses (with email) of three potential referees relating to the subject area of the manuscript.
+The decision of the Chief Editor will be final for publishing the manuscripts that have been submitted.
+The opinions expressed in the manuscripts are the author’s own and do not reflect the publisher's view or the Editorial Board.

 Copyright Notice and Licensing Policy